The United States Adopted Names Council

 The Challenge

-The problem was bigger than just replacing paperwork.
-USAN needed a single web application that could handle five distinct user roles, each with different permissions, actions, and stakes.
-Six Word forms, Excel tracking, and Outlook threads had to become one coherent system where applicants, organization admins, contributors, general admins, and negotiators could all do their jobs without stepping on each other.
+The problem was more than just replacing paperwork.
+USAN needed a single web application that could handle five distinct user roles, each with different permissions, actions, and needs.
+Six Word forms, several Excel spreadsheets, and too many to count Outlook threads had to come together become one coherent system.
+The system needed to let applicants, organization admins, contributors, general admins, and negotiators do their jobs without stepping over each other.

 The Approach

 I audited Google Workspace apps for navigation patterns and interaction models that would feel familiar to users already working in enterprise tools.
-I then created mid-fidelity wireframes to map how screens connected and how the layout would support complex workflows across five user roles.
-From there, I designed high-fidelity screens for every workflow: applicant submissions, organization admin user management, viewing user document uploads, general admin review and authorization, and negotiator inbox and approval.
+I then created mid-fidelity wireframes to map how screens connected and how the layout would support the workflows of the five different roles.
+From there, I designed high-fidelity screens for each workflow: applicant submissions, user management on our end and on the end of the pharmaceutical company, review and authorization of submitted forms, and negotiator inbox and approval.
 I also presented four branding color options to stakeholders, balancing USAN's existing identity with AMA design system constraints.

 Good Navigation